c4pt000/secureQR-code/README.md

 # secureQR-code
+# mostly websites and almost anything that can be serialized as a QR code output
 # md5 verified certificate of serialized data to QR code output with a secure checkmark or padlock ti prove authenticity of QR website

 https://www.zdnet.com/article/fbi-warning-crooks-are-using-fake-qr-codes-to-steal-your-passwords-and-money/